'Dark times' in Russia, as disabled dissident sent to die in jail

 "I am infinitely proud of you, dear, and I am always there," Evgeniya Kara-Murza tweeted after the verdict.

-"Russia will be free," Kara-Murza himself said.
+"Russia will be free," Kara-Murza said.

-"When he heard he'd got 25 years, he said: 'My self-esteem has gone up, I understand that I did everything right.
-It's the highest score I could have got for what I did, for what I believed in as a citizen and a patriot'," Kara-Murza's lawyer, Maria Eismont, also said.
+"When he heard he'd got 25 years, he said: 'My self-esteem has gone up.
+I understand that I did everything right.
+It's the highest score I could have got for what I did'," Kara-Murza's lawyer, Maria Eismont, told press.

-"Vladimir is a dear acquaintance and an indefatigable fighter and I believe he'll be freed much sooner because the regime is becoming more fragile and won't last 25 years," Vladimir Ashurkov, a Russian dissident in London, told EUobserver.
+"Vladimir is a dear acquaintance and an indefatigable fighter and I believe he'll be freed much sooner because the regime is becoming more fragile and won't last 25 years," Vladimir Ashurkov, a Russian dissident in London, told this website.

 The EU, the US, and the UN published statements calling for Kara-Murza's release.

-The US and British ambassadors in Moscow, speaking outside the court after being denied entry, did the same.
+The US and British ambassadors in Moscow, speaking outside the court after being barred entry, did the same.

-But others felt gloomy about Kara-Murza's prospects of surviving the "strict-regime correctional colony" where he is to go.
+But others felt pessimistic about Kara-Murza's chances of surviving the "strict-regime correctional colony" where he is to go.

 "The prison conditions will slowly kill him," Browder said.

-The "only hope" of saving his life was if the West orchestrated a prisoner-exchange deal, Lithuanian MEP and Kara-Murza family friend Petras Austrevicius, also said.
+The "only hope" of saving Kara-Murza's life was if the West orchestrated a prisoner-exchange deal, Lithuanian MEP and Kara-Murza family friend Petras Austrevicius, also said.

-"He's in weak health and his sentence is physical punishment, very KGB-style — they push you to the end, no mercy," Austrevicius added, referring to Russia's intelligence service, now called FSB, in which Russian president Vladimir Putin used to work.
+"He's in weak health and his sentence is physical punishment, very KGB-style — they push you to the end, no mercy," Austrevicius added, referring to Russia's main intelligence service, now called FSB, for which Russian president Vladimir Putin used to work.

 For its part, Latvia blacklisted 10 Russians involved in the show trial, including the judge.